 More than one amplifier can be connected to a common standby switch.
-The terminal number 13 of all involved amplifiers would be paralleled together and connected to a SPST switch, which would be tied to chassis ground, as shown by Figure 7 on the following page:
+The terminal number 13 of all involved amplifiers would be paralleled together and connected to a SPST switch, which would be tied to chassis ground (See Figure 10 below).